qazqazpc/qazqazpc.github.io/README.md

   - Manage community services collaborating with government.
   - Conduct research collaborations with universities and companies.
   - Conduct research methodologies training.
-  - Liaison officer for foreign students and researchers<br>
+  - Liaison officer for foreign students and researchers
+  - Present research/project finding and progress to **stakeholders**<br>
 <br>

 ### **LICENSE AND CERTIFICATE**